 You can set a forced status update interval in the advanced device settings.
 This will however drain the 12V battery of your car when the car is parked (engine turned off).
 When the 12V battery is empty, you will need your emergency key to open the door, and use a battery jumper to get going again!

-For Android and iOS there are apps that automatically trigger Homey to start getting live updates as soon as your phone connects to the car’s Bluetooth.
+For Android and iOS there are apps that automatically trigger Homey to do a status update as soon as your phone connects to the car’s Bluetooth.
 In the automation script you need to open a specific web-page (HTTP GET).
 The URL of this page can be found in the advanced device settings.
 By using a optional URL shortener from Bit.ly, the URL is now nice and simple e.g.

 For iOS have a look at shortcuts.
 In Shortcuts Automation > Create Personal Automation > Bluetooth > Choose Your Vehicles Bluetooth Device Name > Get URL.